 Weather in this wilderness can be fleeting: sunny and cold one hour, socked in with dense fog the next, and suddenly balmy before sunset.
 We’ve hiked the mountain in fog, below freezing, and we’ve hiked it the warm, sun-drenched days of summer.
-It’s one incredible hike, and easily one of our favorites in the southeast.
+It’s one incredible adventure, and easily one of our favorites in the South.
 It’s exceptionally remote, though, so if you go, be sure to pack carefully, including emergency and wayfinding gear.

 The hike departs from the Black Balsam Knob trailhead (view maps and driving directions), hiking northbound on the Art Loeb Trail from Black Balsam Road (MP 420 on the Blue Ridge Parkway).
 The hike climbs through a stand of balsam fir trees, evergreen fragrance filling the air, before beginning a rocky ascent to the summit of Black Balsam Knob.
 The trail passes an intersection with the Art Loeb Spur at .45 miles, rolling elevation through a saddle before making the final ascent to the Black Balsam summit.
 Wildflowers, golden grasses and wild blueberries cover the landscape, and the views are nothing short of phenomenal, stretching far and wide in 360-degree panoramas.

 The trail reaches the summit of Black Balsam Knob at .75 mile, passing a plaque that commemorates Art Loeb, the trail’s namesake.
-The hike descends from the summit, passing several Art Loeb Trail signs.
+The hike descends from the mountain, passing several Art Loeb Trail signs.
 Wild blueberries thrive in this sun-drenched saddle.